solid/webid-profile/notes/pre-final-draft.md

 ```
   {user} solid:community {org} .
 ```
-is placed in either the user's the private preferences or public profile.
+is placed in either the user's private preferences or public profile.
 The `org` node's URI is the WebID URI of the project, etc.

 ### Reference